Cdarren3/MachineLearning-MentalHealthInTechPrediction/README.md

 This project aims to find out the predictability of whether a survey respondent has attended a mental health treatment by various machine learning models.

+## Inspiration(TBC)
+Some questions worth exploring:

+What are the strongest predictors of mental health illness or certain attitudes towards mental health in the workplace?

 ## Business Values

 * Identify the needs for mental health resources